AndreWohnsland/andrewohnsland.github.io/README.md

 # Features

 This project consists of the frontend (`client` folder) and the API (main / `src` folder).
 The exact architecture is explained in the section below.
 The site divides between project and blog post.
 Basically they are quite similar.
-Project posts are aimed to be more compact and have a link to the refered project, while blog posts go more into the depth and may not be specific to any project.
+Project posts are aimed to be more compact and have a link to the referred project, while blog posts go more into the depth and may not be specific to any project.
 The viewers can filter by category to limit the cards to only show relevant topics.
 The card will show the title, the description, the categories in alphabetical order and the creation date, or the update date, if updated.
-In addition, there is also the possibilty to upload and display pictures for artworks or similar topics.
+In addition, there is also the possibility to upload and display pictures for artworks or similar topics.
 Currently there are only two hardcoded topics supported (Fotography and Woodwork).

 ![User View](docs/pictures/blog_project_view.PNG)

 The Admin user can (while authenticated) edit and add everything over the admin UI.
 Besides defining the title, the description and the link (only for project posts), there is also the option to define categories.
 You can either select existing categories or add new ones into your pool.
 In addition there is the possibility to flag your post as a draft.
-That will save the posts into the database for later editing but the post will not be available to the user (neither over the website nor over the API, exept for authenticated user).
+That will save the posts into the database for later editing but the post will not be available to the user (neither over the website nor over the API, except for authenticated user).

 ![Admin Edit](docs/pictures/admin_edit.PNG)

 ## Markdown Support

-The blog text is writen in Markdown and is parsed into HTML with help of the [remark](https://github.com/remarkjs/remark) parser.
+The blog text is written in Markdown and is parsed into HTML with help of the [remark](https://github.com/remarkjs/remark) parser.
 In addition, some plugins and custom renders were defined to have even more possibilities.

 Features supported in Markdown:

 - All native ("vanilla") Markdown features
-- Strikethrough, tables, tasklists and direct URLs
+- Strike through, tables, task lists and direct URLs
 - Code syntax highlighting and custom language header
 - Latex math expressions (inline and block math)
 - Custom colored container (blocks for informative / warning text)